This page has paths:

 Ecclesia Divi Petri aedificata Ulsino Abbate 950

-Ne cineres etiam Verolanii penitus aboleantur: Vestigia Romanorum in Municipio olim celeberrimo quantum ex ruderibus fieri potest adumbrata, velut Tantae Vrbis Cenotaphium Societati Antiquariae Londinensi cujus impensis aeri incisum, vovet.
-W. Stukeley.
+Ne cineres etiam Verolanij penitus aboleantur: Vestigia Romanorum in Municipio olim celeberrimo quantum ex ruderibus fieri potest adumbrata, velut Tantae Vrbis Cenotaphium Societati Antiquariae Londinensi cujus impensis aeri incisum, vovet.
+W.s Stukeley.
 Anno 1721

 Bottom Right Quadrant: